 Registration takes place throughout the year with closing dates in late September and in late February for the Autumn and Spring semesters.
 Please see the When to Apply section.

-The closing date for Autumn 2017 is September 26
+The closing date for Spring 2019 is February 26